 MiraKind will review your application once you take the eligibility survey to apply for a study.
-Once you have submitted your sample you can elect to receive your KRAS-variant results, which we will share with a physician of your choice, for a fee of $295.
+Once you have completed your survey, if you are eligible, you can directly order your KRAS-variant results, which we will share with a physician of your choice, for a fee of $195.
 However, participation in a study is free if you do not want to receive your results.
 At the completion of the study, we will conduct a webinar to communicate the research findings and answer questions from participants.

 What are the benefits of participating in a Mirakind study?

 The greatest benefit to participation is knowing that you are helping to find answers that can ultimately save lives and prevent cancer.
 If you also choose to learn your KRAS-variant status as part of the process of participating in a study, this knowledge may help you make healthcare decisions into the future.
 However, whether or not you choose to learn your KRAS-variant status, we welcome you to be part of the MiraKind community where you will have access to support, education, and cutting edge research on the KRAS-variant and other inherited genetic differences associated with cancer risk.

 Can I get my individual KRAS-variant results as part of my participation?

 Individual results are available for those eligible, at a cost of $295.
 For study participants, results are available at a discounted rate of $195 through our sister CLIA lab, MiraDx.

 How much does it cost to participate in a study?

 There is no fee to participate in a study.

 Yes, our studies are all conducted under an IRB approved Protocol.

 Can I participate in more than one MiraKind study?